AlexProgrammerDE/PistonMOTD/README.md

 # BungeePing
-A plugin for editing the server list player hover message.
+A plugin for editing the server list playercount tooltip.